pfwd/cv/README.md

 [Planet Wide City](https://www.planetwidecity.com)

 PHP Contractor and consultant working on legacy PHP projects using Magento, jQuery Docker, Linux and VueJS.
-The role has been a mix of working on Magento shops, VueJS content management systems and custom APIs
+The role has been a mix of working on Magento shops, VueJS based content management systems and custom PHP API's

 ### 2018 - 2021 | How To Code Well
-Building the [How To Code Well](https://howotocodewell.net) community sites using Symfony, AWS, Kubernetes, Docker, K6, GatsbyJS and React components
+Building the [How To Code Well](https://howotocodewell.net) community sites using Symfony, AWS, Kubernetes, Docker, K6, GatsbyJS and React.

 ### 2016 - 2019 | Contractor at The E Cancer Global Foundation
 [Ecancer.org](http://www.ecancer.org)